dmitry/proximal_records/README.md

 ActiveRecord extension to find out near by (proximal) records (previous and next) from the ActiveRelation scopes (using AREL).

 The benefit of this gem, it can take any scope, and it does subquery for taking previous and next records.
+Next and previous records will be found based on all the clauses used in the scope.
+ORDER, JOINs, LIMIT and other clauses will be persisted.
+No manual setup required.

 ### Supported adapters

 * mysql2
 * postgresql

+### Impossible to support adapters

+* sqlite3

 ### Tested on